 A note on road closures in Glacier National Park in winter

-Checking the status of the roads on the Glacier National Park website is super easy, and it’s routinely updated so visitors know which roads are clear for driving.
+Checking the status of the roads on the official NPS Glacier National Park website is super easy, and it’s routinely updated so visitors know which roads are clear for driving.
 Snow build up and/or ice commonly affects the conditions of the roads, ultimately affecting the activities and things to do in Glacier National Park.

 For a good portion of the winter months, you can usually go as far as Lake McDonald Lodge, which still remains open much of the year.
 There you can do some snowshoeing, cross country skiing, and drink a scrumptious cup of hot cocoa.
 Yum… does anyone love to shove in about a gazillion marshmallows?
 Only me?

 One of the best parts about visiting Glacier in the winter is that it’s less expensive!
 The parks gets several million visitors in the summer, but winter is oh so much quieter.
 Backcountry camping is even free of charge during the winter months, so use that to your advantage if you’re planning on bundling up tent-side.